 Chamomile (Matricaria chamomilla) is an easy to grow garden flower that’s often used in skin care products such as lotion, soap, salves, and other items for itchy, irritated, or sensitive skin.
-Internally, the tea is calming and promotes relaxation.
+Internally, the tea is calming, soothes upset stomachs and anxiety, and promotes relaxation.

 Chamomile is so easy to start from seed, so if you have a garden spot, I encourage you to try growing some.